JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

     data class SettingsScreen(override val title: String = "") : AppRoute
     ```

-4. Pass the localized title at the call site.
-Because `stringResource` is a `@Composable` function, hoist it to the
+4. Pass the localized title at the call site in the `NavHost.kt` file.
+   Since `stringResource` is a `@Composable` function, add it to the
-   enclosing `entry` scope — not inside a click callback:
+   enclosing `entry` scope, not inside a click callback:

     ```kotlin
     entry<InfoScreen> {